neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ## Hello GBDX

 In this section, we will write a Python script for our Hello GBDX task, hello-gbdx.
-The script [*hello_gbdx.py*](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/code/hello_gbdx.py) (not to be confused with the task name 'hello-gbdx') does the following: it obtains a list of the task input files and prints this list in the file *out.txt*, along with a user defined message.
+The script [hello_gbdx.py](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/code/hello_gbdx.py) does the following: it obtains a list of the task input files and prints this list in the file out.txt, along with a user defined message.
 This script is executed by the Python interpreter within the task's Docker container (more on this [a bit later](#about-docker)).

 ```python